frankcollins3/LeetCode/README.md

 all 3 usescases of 'PALINDROME NUMBER' at work yesterday in 15 minutes.
 2 usecases of 'SEARCH INSERT POSITION'

+I may publicize myself as deficient || inefficient when the alternative could be waiting to surface from higher ground. this is the only real downside i see.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 The Upside: